furudean/webchain/README.md

+> [!IMPORTANT]
+> this repo has moved to https://codeberg.org/himawari/webchain

 # webchain

 webchain is a distributed [webring](https://en.wikipedia.org/wiki/Webring) webring where each member may nominate new ones, creating a walkable graph of trust.